 The HACFL will offer to transfer tenants who are or have been a victim of domestic violence to available units within their current site.
 Should an alternative be required, the HACFL will offer to transfer the tenant to a different site that has available units that meet their needs.
 This includes tenants of Public Housing, RAD as well as Project Based Housing.
-If the HACFL is unable to accommodate a unit transfer, the tenant will be given the option of an External Emergency Transfer.
+If the HACFL is

+Emergency Transfer.